 resolved.
 Despite my noble

-the idea enough to ask what we would be to each other in the future.
+enough to ask what we would be to each other in the future.

 Words are so imprecise.
 Even the truth can be used to deceive.
 "There are some barriers we never

-been lovers.
-It was not quite what I
+lovers.
+It wasn't quite what I meant.

 I look at the Kathryn of

 now.
-As she coyly
+As she coyly suggests another

-I suspected it would, that's why I retrieved the precious bottle.
-I've served enough years with her to
+why I retrieved the precious bottle.

-barriers.
+Some barriers.
 Easy words to say.
 I will think of them when I pull her clothes

 off, when her mouth claims mine, when we lie intertwined.
 Our bodies are old friends now; hands and